The writing gods have buried me.

 Enter Charles Bukowski, “so you want to be a writer?”

-Today – you’re an irritant.
-You’re the PLAGUE.
+Today – that poem is the PLAGUE.

-You’re a bombastic lecture, a tirade of what I’m not and how I can’t and why I shouldn’t.
+It’s a tirade of what I’m not and how I can’t and why I shouldn’t.

 Fuck you, Bukowski.